spdb9876/loan-default-prediction/datasets_exploration.md

 https://www.kaggle.com/datasets/nikhil1e9/loan-default

 Description:
 This dataset contains loan applicant information along with a default indicator.
 It is a single-file dataset with approximately 250,000 records and 18 features.
-The dataset has a simple and clean tabular structure, making it suitable for baseline loan default prediction analysis.
+The dataset has a simple and clean tabular structure, making it suitable for baseline analysis pf loan default prediction.

 Why it is interesting:
 Due to its simplicity and well-structured format, this dataset is useful for quickly understanding the fundamentals of loan default prediction without complex data integration.